easydiffusion/sdkit/README.md

 # Models DB
 Click here to see the [list of known models](https://github.com/easydiffusion/sdkit/tree/main/sdkit/models/models_db).

 sdkit includes a database of known models and their configurations.
 This lets you download a known model with a single line of code.
-You can customize where it saves the downloaded model.
+(You can customize where it saves the downloaded model)

 Additionally, sdkit will attempt to automatically determine the configuration for a given model (when loading from disk).
-For e.g. if an SD 2.1 model is being loaded, sdkit will automatically know to use `fp32` for `attn_precision`.
+E.g. if an SD 2.1 model is being loaded, sdkit will automatically know to use `fp32` for `attn_precision`.
 If an SD 2.0 v-type model is being loaded, sdkit will automatically know to use the `v2-inference-v.yaml` configuration.
 It does this by matching the quick-hash of the given model file, with the list of known quick-hashes.

 For models that don't match a known hash (e.g. custom models), or if you want to override the config file, you can set the path to the config file in `context.model_paths`. e.g. `context.model_paths['stable-diffusion'] = 'path/to/config.yaml'`

 # FAQ
 ## Does it have all the cool features?
-It has a lot of features!
 It was born out of a popular Stable Diffusion UI, splitting out the battle-tested core engine into `sdkit`.

 **Features include:** SD 2.1, SDXL, ControlNet, LoRAs, Embeddings, txt2img, img2img, inpainting, NSFW filter, multiple GPU support, Mac Support, GFPGAN and CodeFormer (fix faces), RealESRGAN (upscale), 16 samplers (including k-samplers and UniPC), custom VAE, low-memory optimizations, model merging, safetensor support, picklescan, etc. [Click here to see the full list of features](https://github.com/easydiffusion/sdkit/wiki/Features).

 📢 We're looking to add support for *Lycoris*, *AMD*, *Pix2Pix*, and *outpainting*.
-We'd love code contributions for these!
+We'd love some code contributions for these!

 ## Is it fast?
 It is pretty fast, and close to the fastest.
-For the same image, `sdkit` took 5.5 seconds, while `automatic1111` webui took 4.95 seconds. 📢 We're looking for code contributions to make `sdkit` even faster!
+For the same image, `sdkit` took 5.5 seconds, while `automatic1111` WebUI took 4.95 seconds. 📢 We're looking for code contributions to make `sdkit` even faster!

 `xformers` is supported experimentally, which will make `sdkit` even faster.